mvolkmann/blog/src/smalltalk.md

 A block must be passed the same number of arguments as it has parameters.
-If a block is passed fewer or more arguments than it accepts, an Error window will open.
+If a block is passed fewer or more arguments than it accepts, a Debug window will open.

-Blocks can declare and use temporary (local) variables.
+Blocks can declare and use temporary (local) variables just like a method.

-If a block uses the caret symbol to return a value, the containing method will exit and return that value.

 For example: